 In other words, to find the right shooting spot and right date and time the Milky Way scene you imagine actually happens.
 So you can go and capture it!

-To all the equipment you need and how to use it to photograph the Milky Way step by step.
+But also all the equipment you need and how to use it to photograph the Milky Way step by step.

 And of course, this includes the most used Milky Way camera settings!